cakephp/docs/en/core-libraries/logging.rst

 configured logging adapters, it also comes with a default logging configuration.
 The default logging configuration will be used any time there are *no other* logging adapters configured.
-Once a logging adapter has been configured you will need to also configure FileLog if you want file logging to continue.
+Once a logging adapter has been configured, you will need to also configure FileLog if you want file logging to continue.

-As its name implies FileLog writes log messages to files.
+As its name implies, FileLog writes log messages to files.
 The type of log message being written determines the name of the file the message is stored in.
-If a type is not supplied, LOG\_ERROR is used which writes to the error log.
+If a type is not supplied, LOG\_ERROR is used, which writes to the error log.
 The default log location is ``app/tmp/logs/$type.log``::